infoslack/infoslack-blog/_posts/2015-02-24-exploring-docker-remote-api.md

 $ service docker restart
 {% endhighlight %}

-As a result of setting the Docker continue working via unix socket and now also answer on port `TCP/IP 2375`.
+After restarting the service, Docker will continue working via unix socket and now also answer on port `TCP/IP 2375`.

 For the first test, we can list all the images using the `curl`: